-- Assign a trusted volunteer to lead the data entry station. - ☐ Locate the data entry station away from prying eyes. - □ Submit the scoresheet and scanned physical judging data forms to ssbcscorekeeper@aisc.org immediately following the competition. - ☐ Provide internet connection (if necessary).
+- Assign a trusted volunteer to lead the data entry station. - □ Locate the data entry station away from prying eyes. - Submit the scoresheet and scanned physical judging data forms immediately following the competition.
+Refer to the spreadsheet documentation for specific instructions. - □ Provide internet connection (if necessary).